 \subsection{Supporting for replacement across different clothing types}

-This integrated pipeline is designed based on the multi-category structure of the Dress Code dataset, enabling free clothing replacement between two categories: top/bottom, top/dress, and bottom/dress.
+This integrated pipeline is designed based on the multi-category structure of the DressCode dataset, enabling free clothing replacement between two categories, namely, top/bottom, top/dress, and bottom/dress.
 This function was technically impossible in the top-centered synthesis structure of the existing Leffa model, and it is difficult to implement without the structural improvement proposed in this study.
-In addition, for complex structural clothing in which the top and bottom are integrated, such as dresses, bottom masking and upper body skin restoration are applied in parallel, enabling natural and flawless synthesis results.
-This allows users to attempt complex styles that include not only style changes within a single category but also shape transitions between categories, which greatly expands the scope of use of virtual wearing systems.
+In addition, for structurally complex clothing in which the top and bottom are integrated, such as dresses, bottom masking and upper body skin restoration are applied in parallel, enabling natural and flawless synthesis results.
+This allows users to produce complex styles that include not only style changes within a single category, but also shape transitions between categories, which greatly expands the scope of use of virtual wearing systems.